 From “What is Afrofuturism?” by Mark A. Rockeymoore

-I am an Afro-Black writer, educator, feminist, and media activist, living and working out of Ohio, with passionate interests in American politics and culture, intersectional (black) feminism, the intimacy crisis in the black community, feminist mothering, reproductive rights, scholastic revisionist history, body politics, and the ways in which pop culture reflects and refracts political culture.
+I am an Afro-Black writer, educator, femme feminist, and cultural facilitator, living and working out of Ohio, with passionate interests in black feminism, the intimacy crisis in the black heteromantic sphere, motherhood, reproductive rights, body politics, mental health awareness, and the ways in which American pop culture reflects and refracts American political culture.

-I write for everyone, and I think anyone can get something out of what I have to say, but, the most ardent part of my efforts–in and outside of print–go toward helping those individuals for which America is made into a more difficult experience by various forms of oppression, bigotry, and ignorance.
+I write for everyone, and I think anyone can get something out of what I have to say, but the most ardent part of my effort goes toward examining and dismantling various forms of oppression and trauma in order to help individuals for whom America is made into an even more difficult experience by violence, deprivation, disfranchisement, negligence, exploitation, bigotry, and chauvinism.